Simply put, a stereo microphone is two regular studio microphones in a single unit.

 Really, it’s that simple!
 They are arranged in various ways to achieve different results or sounds, but the unit is the same – a stereo mic is two diaphragms or capsules on one microphone body.

-They are distinct from a matched stereo pair of mics.
-A lot of mics out there will be available in a set, advertised as a stereo pair, but it is not a stereo microphone.
+They are distinct from a matched pair of mics.
+Various models available come in a set, advertised as a stereo pair, but it is not a stereo microphone.
 A stereo pair is two separate mics, a stereo mic is one integrated mic.

 The NT4 microphone has its capsules placed in a fixed XY stereo position.
 They are cardioid, and the setup works quite well.
 For more info on the NT4, either wait for my upcoming review on it or check it out at zZounds.com.